Political career of Vladimir Putin: Second Presidential term (2004–2008)

 Putin speaking at the 2005 Victory Day Parade on Red Square.
-Saint Basil's Cathedral is on the background.
+Saint Basil's Cathedral is in the background.

 On 14 March 2004, Putin was elected to the presidency for a second term, receiving 71% of the vote.

 The Beslan school hostage crisis took place in September 2004, in which hundreds died.
 Among the administrative measures taken after that terrorist act, Putin launched an initiative to replace the direct election of the Governors and Presidents of the Federal subjects of Russia with a system whereby they would be nominated by the President and approved or disapproved by regional legislatures.
 In 2005 Putin created the Public Chamber of Russia.

 In 2005, the National Priority Projects were launched to improve Russia's health care, education, housing and agriculture.
 The most high-profile change within the national priority project frameworks was probably the 2006 across-the-board increase in wages in healthcare and education, as well as the decision to modernise equipment in both sectors in 2006 and 2007.
 In his May 2006 annual speech, Putin announced increasing maternity benefits and state support of prenatal care for women.
 By 2012, the demographic programmes of the government led to a 45% increase in second child births by women, and a 60% increase in third, fourth, etc. births.